mcunningham917/PHtools/README.md

 # PHtools

 PHtools provides a set of Matlab functions for analyzing the hypsometry of drainage basins in a provided set of digital elevation models.
-The perform the Progressive Hypsometry Algorithm (PH) described in Cunningham et al. (2019).
+It performs the Progressive Hypsometry Algorithm (PH) described in Cunningham et al. (2019).
 The aim is specifically to demonstrate how hypsometric maxima are distributed in the landscape.

+Example output is available at [PHdoc](https://mcunningham917.github.io/PHdoc/).
 Users can create PH plots by supplying catchment DEMs.

 ## Requirements